-The study implies that employees who are satisfied with their manager include a much higher engagement score and intention to stay with the organisation than the ones who are dissatisfied.
-Also, employees who rate their managers as ‘good’ feel they have promising prospects within the company as well as confidence in the organisation’s future.
+The study implies that employees who are satisfied with their manager include a much higher engagement score and intention to stay with the organization than the ones who are dissatisfied.
+Also, employees who rate their managers as ‘good’ feel they have promising prospects within the company as well as confidence in the organization’s future.

 Relation among a business, a manager and an employee